 Each entry will be judged on how successful the project is in meeting its individual requirements.
 Consideration is given to aesthetics, social impact, innovation, context, performance, and stewardship of the natural environment, with particular emphasis on the Framework for Design Excellence.
 All entries shall include a completed Framework for Design Excellence Project Information Form.

-Buildings do not exist in isolation.
-The Award for Contextual Design recognizes outstanding architecture that perceptibly reflects the history, culture, and physical environment of the place in which it stands and that, in turn, contributes to the function, beauty, and meaning of the larger context.
+Awards in this category recognize outstanding architecture that reflects the history, culture, and physical character of its surroundings while also contributing to the function, beauty, and meaning of the larger context.
 Both contemporary and historical design responses are eligible.
 Evaluation criteria include:

-- Does the design contribute to the fabric of the surrounding physical context through tangible qualities such as scale, form, materials, and architectural vocabulary?
+- How does the design contribute to the architectural vocabulary of the surrounding physical context through tangible qualities such as scale, form, and materials?

-- Does the design creatively embody the identity or mission of the client?
+- How does the design creatively embody the identity or mission of the place?

-Requirements for submission should include a description of the context and how this context is reflected in the design, as well as images (photographs or drawings; at least two) that distinctly reveal the surrounding context of the project and the key features of the design response.
+Submissions should include a description of the existing context and how it is reflected in the design, as well as images (photographs or drawings; at least two) that reveal the context of the project and the key features of the design response.

 Aesthetic appeal and functionality are two long-established criteria for home design.
 More frequently, especially in the last several years, families have also been looking for affordability and resource efficiency.
 The jury will focus on the issues of: